Willy Adames Player Props: Brewers vs. Cubs

-On Monday, Willy Adames (.450 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 2:10 PM ET.
+On Tuesday, Willy Adames (.225 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Pirates.
+He had two hits (going 2-for-5 with two RBI) in his most recent appearance against the Cubs.

 Willy Adames Game Info & Props vs. the Cubs